Xentrk/x3mRouting/README.md

 * Valid parameter values are listed in parenthesis ( )

 ##### Create IPSET List with no Routing Rules
-Use this option if you intend to route an IPSET list using the OpenVPN Client Screen.
+Provides the ability to create an IPSET list with no routing rules.
+Use this method when using the OpenVPN Client Screen to create the routing rules.
 ````
 sh x3mRouting.sh {ipset_name=}
                  ['autoscan='keyword1[,keyword2]...] # Scans for keywords and creates IPSET list using the dnsmasq method